AlirezaMortazavi/RT1-Assignment2/source/index.rst

 node_c
 ===========================
-The `node_c` script implements the `info_service` node, which logs real-time data of the robot's position, velocity, and other relevant metrics.
-This node plays a critical role in ensuring that the system has access to necessary data at all times.
+The `node_c` script logs real-time data of the robot's position, velocity, and other relevant metrics.
+This node is crucial for monitoring the robot's current state and performance, ensuring that the system has access to up-to-date information at all times.
+It subscribes to position and velocity topics, calculates distances and average velocities, and provides this information through a ROS service.

 .. module:: scripts.node_c